2010 Western Athletic Conference football season

 The 2010 Western Athletic Conference (WAC) football season was an NCAA football season played from September 2, 2010 – January 9, 2011.
 The Western Athletic Conference in 2010 consisted of 9 members: Boise State, Fresno State, Hawaiʻi, Idaho, Louisiana Tech, Nevada, New Mexico State, San Jose State, and Utah State.

 Boise State, Hawaiʻi, and Nevada all went 7–1 in conference play to share the WAC title.
 All three teams finished the regular season ranked in the top 25 of all four major polls.
 Boise State (12–1) was invited to the Maaco Bowl Las Vegas where they defeated Utah 26–3.
 Hawaiʻi (10–4) was invited to the Hawaiʻi Bowl where they lost to Tulsa 35–62.
 Nevada (13–1) was invited to the Kraft Fight Hunger Bowl where they defeated Boston College 20–13.
 The only other WAC team to be bowl eligible was Fresno State (8–5), and they were invited to the Humanitarian Bowl where they lost to Northern Illinois 17–40.

 This was Boise State's final season as a WAC member.
 Amid a realignment of NCAA conferences, the school announced on June 11, 2010 that it would leave the WAC for the Mountain West Conference effective July 1, 2011.

-Previous season

-Boise State went 13–0 during the regular season, their second straight undefeated season, to win the conference championship for the second straight year and seventh time in eight years.
-They would be ranked No. 6 in the BCS at the end of the regular season and received an invitation to the Tostitos Fiesta Bowl to become the first team from a non-automatic qualifying conference to receive an at-large berth to a BCS bowl (other non-AQ teams had received automatic bids under BCS rules).
-The Broncos faced BCS No. 4 ranked TCU in the first matchup of two teams from non-AQ conferences in a BCS bowl.
-They defeated the Horned Frogs 17–10 and finished the season No. 4 in AP and coache's polls.

-Other bowl-eligible teams in 2009 were Nevada (8–4), Fresno State (8–4), and Idaho (7–5).
-Nevada was invited to play in the Sheraton Hawaii Bowl, where they lost 45–10 to SMU.
-Fresno State was invited to play in the New Mexico Bowl for the second straight year where they lost to Wyoming 35–28 in 2 overtimes.
-Idaho was invited to play in the Roady's Humanitarian Bowl where they defeated Bowling Green 43–42.